Why Your Makeup Doesn't Look Right in Photos — And How to Fix It

 It’s Not Just Skin… It’s Makeup Too

 Once your skin is properly prepped, how you apply your makeup matters just as much.
+Small adjustments can completely change how you translate on camera.

 And This Applies Beyond Photoshoots